jhuckaby/pixl-server-storage/README.md

 ## Standalone Mode

 If you want to access the storage component as a standalone class (i.e. not part of a [pixl-server](https://www.npmjs.com/package/pixl-server) server daemon), you can require the `pixl-server-storage/standalone` path and invoke it directly.
-This can be useful for things like CLI scripts.
+This can be useful for things like simple CLI scripts.
 Example usage:

 ```javascript
 var StandaloneStorage = require('pixl-server-storage/standalone');